-Gearing on capital was 47.0% (2014: 52.2%) with interest covered 2.2 (2014: 0.99) times.
+Gearing on capital was 42.1% (2015: 47.0%) with interest covered 2.8 (2015: 2.2) times.

-There were no changes in the Group's approach to capital management during the year and the fact that no dividends were paid in the year was based on the Group results for the year and the availability of available reserves with which to make such transactions.
+There were no changes in the Group's approach to capital management during the year.
+The results for the previous year and the availability of available reserves allowed the Directors to recommend a dividend of 1.5p to be paid in the year.
 This situation is kept under ongoing review.